camrynrs/abacus-sync/README.md

 ---

-## Edge Cases
+## Edge Cases & Decisions

+- Missing foreign keys (e.g. bill references a missing vendor)
-- If the foreign key is missing, then the record is skipped to maintain referential integrity
+  Record is skipped to maintain referential integrity and avoid inserting invalid relationships.

-- If the dates are invalid or missing, then throw an error during mapping
-- If an error happens on one or more records, the sync continues
+- Invalid or missing dates
+  Mapping throws an error to prevent corrupt or misleading data from being stored.

+- Partial failures
+  Errors are handled on a per-record basis so a single bad record does not stop the entire sync from occurring.

-- Error logging capped via SYNC_LOG_ERRORS
+- Error logging
+  Logging is capped via SYNC_LOG_ERRORS to keep logs useful without overwhelming output.

-- Payments expanded into multiple rows per allocation
+- Payments with multiple allocations
+  Expanded into multiple rows so each payment maps cleanly to a single bill in the relational schema.

-- Upserts used to ensure idempotency
+- Upserts
+  Used to ensure idempotency, allowing the sync to be safely re-run without creating duplicates

 ---